The 10 most accident-prone and clumsy breeds of adorable dog - as pet ownership soars

-Most Clumsy Dogs 2022: These are the 10 most accident prone breeds of adorable dog - including the loving Labrador Retriever 🐕
+Clumsy Dogs 2022: Here are the 10 most accident prone breeds of adorable dog - including the loving Labrador 🐶

 With demand for pups continuing to rocket in the aftermath of the global pandemic, here are the breeds of dogs who tend to be fairly clumsy.